modelscope/agentscope/examples/conversation_with_agent_with_finetuned_model/README.md

-# Multi-Agent Conversation with Custom Model Loading and Fine-Tuning in AgentScope
+# User-Agent Conversation with Custom Model Loading and Fine-Tuning in AgentScope

-This example demonstrates how to load and optionally fine-tune a Hugging Face model within a multi-agent conversation setup using AgentScope.
+This example demonstrates how to load and optionally fine-tune a Hugging Face model within a user-agent conversation setup using AgentScope.
 The complete code is provided in `agentscope/examples/conversation_with_agent_with_finetuned_model`.

 ## Functionality Overview